billythekid/conditional-fields/README.md

 - …set anything that could be hidden as a required field if it doesn't have a value in it.
 Your element won't validate and you won't be able to see why!
 - …set any "Conditional" fields (the one with the rules in it) to be required in your field layouts, these don't have any values to validate.
 - …give different tabs the same name in any one layout.
 I mean, why would you?
 This will probably only toggle the first one.
+- …hide the tab that the conditional field that hides the tab is on, you'll never get it back.
 - …set different conditional fields to operate (show/hide) the same fields in the same layouts.
 Who knows what will happen‽ Bad things no doubt!